thechickpea/gettingandcleaningdata_courseproject/Codebook.md

 Once we have all the information loaded in our environment, we can bind the rows of the data pairing the matching test and train data:

 allfeat: row binding of trainfeat and testfeat.
 Rows=10299, Columns=561

 allactivity: row binding of trainactivity and testactivity.
 Rows=10299, Columns=561

 allsubjects: row binding of trainsubjects and testsubjects.
 Rows=10299, Columns=561

 I changed the names of the variables from Vn to descriptive names using:
-## Change the features variables for actual labels

 names(allfeat) <- features[,2]

-## Rename the variables for the subjects and activity sets
+Rename the variables for the subjects and activity sets

 names(allsubjects) <- "subject"

 names(allactivity) <- "activity"

 complete.data: column binding of the allfeat, allactivity and allsubjects.
 Rows=10299, Columns=563

 mydata: data set that contains only the variables that have information about the mean or the standard deviation, the subject id and the activity id.
 Rows=10299, Columns= 88

 I changed the names of the variables for features to make them more user friendly: